abapPM/abapPM-Persistence/README.md

 # Persistence for apm

-Module used by apm to store in and retrieve package metadata from table `ZABAPPM`.
+Module used by apm to store and retrieve package metadata from table `ZABAPPM`.

 apm is a *package manager* 📦 for ABAP applications and modules, a *website* 🌐, and a *registry* 📑.